RodolfoJaspe/hilites-backend/scripts/README.md

-# Team Data Seeding Scripts
+# Data Management Scripts

-This directory contains scripts to populate your teams table with real soccer team data.
+This directory contains scripts to populate and maintain your database with real soccer team and match data.

 ## 🚀 Quick Start